USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/globus.md

     * [Mac Install Instructions](https://docs.globus.org/how-to/globus-connect-personal-mac/)
     * [Linux Install Instructions](https://docs.globus.org/how-to/globus-connect-personal-linux/)

 By default on Windows, GCP prompts to be installed in `C:\Program Files` which requires administrator rights.
-However, you don’t need administrator rights to install GCP on your local machine.
+However, you don’t need administrator rights to install GCP on your local computer.
 If you do not have administrator rights, browse to a place to which you have write access (e.g., your Desktop folder) when prompted for an installation location.
 If you encounter further permission issues, contact your local IT staff for assistance.

 ### Setup